MohamedGhadie/isoform_interactome_prediction/README.md

 Data files used by this code:

 	If using HI-II-14 reference interactome:
-	- HI-II-14.xlsx (HI-II-14 reference interactome)
+	- HI-II-14.tsv (HI-II-14 reference interactome)
-		* column 1: interacting protein 1 Entrez ID
-		* column 2: interacting protein 1 Gene name
-		* column 3: interacting protein 2 Entrez ID
-		* column 4: interacting protein 2 Gene name
 	- HI-II-14_spEntrezMap.tab (SwissProt ID to Entrez ID mapping)
 		* column 1 (name: From): SwissProt ID
 		* column 2 (name: To):   Entrez ID